insivika/ReactNativeSandbox/README.md

 React Native relies on the following dependencies:
 1. **XCode** - Apples official IDE for developing software for any official Apple device.
 We will use x-code to build our Apps and install them on a mobile device.
 X-code also comes with the iOS simulator which is a tool that allows you run mobile apps directly on you desktop/laptop.
+  1. Go to the app store on your macbook or desktop
+  1. Search for xcode and download
+  1. IMPORTANT - if you already have xcode installed make sure to update to the lates version

 Download and walk through the installation.
 You may have to verify your Apple ID.